-First things first, noting down exact content hampers learning and noting down summaries and key terms improves learning.
-Now, the details:
+First things first, noting down exact content hampers learning, and noting down summaries and key terms improves learning.
+But how detailed should you go?

-In a web of information currently being processed by the brain, details are easily brought into awareness by other details.
+While thinking, details are easily brought into awareness by other details.
 And global themes are easily brought into awareness by other global themes.
+That’s how attention and memory work.
+More on the theory here and here.
 Narrow processing is like traveling through internal roads in a city – they connect better to nearby regions.
-Abstract processing is like traveling via the freeway which connects farther regions better.
+Abstract processing is like traveling via the freeway, which connects farther regions better.

 High construal-level thinking is big-picture, global, abstract, or contextual thinking.
 Low construal level thinking is detail-oriented, narrow, concrete/factual, and targeted thinking.

-The type of notes you take is a way to manipulate both narrow and global thinking – called low construal and high construal levels of processing.
+The type of notes you take is a way to manipulate both local (low construal) and global (high construal) thinking

 - Low construal notes are – clean, thorough words, cover all ideas and nuances.
 The focus is on precision.
-Lists of properties, compare/contrast, names, definitions, etc., will be low construal notes.
+Lists of properties, compare/contrast, names, definitions, etc.

 - High construal notes are – scribbled, diagram-oriented, capture the central themes and relationships.
-Connections between ideas, indexes, maps, mindmaps, questions to the self, prompts and reflections about the study material, etc., are high construal notes.
+Connections between ideas, indexes, maps, mindmaps, questions to the self, prompts and reflections about the study material, etc.

 How to write: Handwritten or laptop and phone notes?

 A high word count improves learning (probably indirectly through more keywords, more attention, and deeper processing) and verbatim notes worsen learning (probably indirectly through shallow processing and mental copy-pasting).
-Chances are handwritten notes and digital notes are likely to have similar effects on learning and may differ based on convenience, logistics, ability to type or write fast enough, and how & what notes are created.
+Chances are handwritten notes and digital notes are likely to have similar effects on learning and may differ based on convenience and physical ease of typing or writing.

 Pros & cons of digital vs. handwritten notes